Q. How do I know if this is the right Web Page for the information I need?

 Q. Who do I contact to apply for an address for my new property?

 A. Records & Tax Administration office, 913-715-0775 or email.

 Q. Where do I apply for a permit?

-A. If you live in the Unincorporated Area of Johnson County, you come to this office located at 111 S. Cherry, Suite 3500, Olathe, Ks 66061, 913-715-2200.
+A. If you live in the Unincorporated Area of Johnson County, view this Instructional Guide on how to register for an account with MyGovernmentOnline and apply for a permit.
 If you live within city limits contact your City Hall (a listing of all the cities in Johnson County).

 Q. What do I need to submit to obtain a Building Permit?